qemu/qemu/docs/about/deprecated.rst

 Nowadays it would make sense to reimplement the ``proxy`` backend by using QEMU's ``vhost`` feature, which would eliminate the high latency costs under which the 9p ``proxy`` backend currently suffers.
-However as of to date nobody has indicated plans for such kind of reimplemention unfortunately.
+However as of to date nobody has indicated plans for such kind of reimplementation unfortunately.

 Block device options